Skip to Content

 with HIV, you will probably have a blood test to confirm the results.

-the blood sample is tested again.
-If the second test is positive, a Western blot will be done to be sure.
+a Western blot or other test will be done to be sure.

-for HIV antibodies to show up in your blood.
+HIV antibodies usually show up in the blood within 3 months but can take as long as 6 months.
 If you think you have been

 exposed to HIV but you test negative for it: